 Monday, February 18 is Family Day.
 As there will not be school that day, we hope that all of our families are able to enjoy some additional time together.

-Below, you will find a list of some of the more important winter rules.
-Please take the time to review these rules at home.
+Students have been reminded of our winter rules.
+You will find a list of some of the more important rules listed below.
+Please take the time to review these with your child(ren).
 They are in place specifically for the safety of all of our students.